getmanfred/contracts/README.md

 We are committed to change that model with a candidate-centric approach and, as a first step toward our goal, **we have *open-source*d the contracts we use with both talent/candidates and hiring companies** so they can be read, studied, compared, discussed and used by the Community.

 It's just a small contribution but hopefully it is the first step in disrupting the status quo of recruiting.
+You can take a look at **our manifesto** and learn more about us on [our website](https://www.getmanfred.com/).

 ## Getting Started